unifiedjs/rfcs/text/0000-bots-for-health.md

 ## Drawbacks

-It’s a bit sad to “outsource” to bots and loose the “human connection”.
+*   It’s a bit sad to “outsource” to bots and loose the “human connection”.
+*   Using bots for things where people might be hurt (e.g., closing an issue with a snarky comment), will hurt more

 ## Alternatives